Mcherchi/lotto-game/README.md

 ```

+### 7. Extraction

-6. **Extraction**: The game generates a random extraction of 5 numbers between 1 and 90.
+The game generates a random extraction of 5 numbers between 1 and 90.

 ```
 +-----------------------------------+